Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work, we derived the hydrodynamics of quantum gas of non-interacting particles coupled to external environments, including both linear and quadratic Lindblad operators.
-In particular, we found the partial differential equation for the Wigner function evolution under inhomogeneous jump frequencies.
+In particular, we found the partial differential equation for the Wigner function evolution under inhomogeneous jump rates.
 We described the dynamics in terms of classical quasi-particle motion: the gain and loss processes make the quasi-particles time of flight finite while the homogeneous dephasing affects the transport features, with a crossover from ballistic to diffusive regime.
 Through several examples, we showed how the Wigner dynamics perfectly captures all features of the full Lyapunov equation.
 Moreover, in several particular cases we have been able to provide analytical solutions, giving unique insights into the dynamics.
+Those results are clearly significant for transport phenomena in open systems, i.e. boundary driven quantum chains \cite{landi2021waiting}, offering new interesting perspectives to the understanding of the full counting statistics \cite{esposito2007fluctuation,esposito2009nonequilibrium,brandes2008waiting} and the waiting time distributions \cite{landi2021waiting}.
 Finally, we studied the combined effects of constant dephasing and particle loss process.
 In this context, a natural working direction for the future would be to analyze the effects of a inhomogeneous monitoring rate, as for real experimental layouts, where more interesting transport features may emerge.